ljdursi/ga4gh_directory/README.md

 One can build the docker from this repo via `docker build -t ga4gh_directory .` or just pull the prebuilt image with `docker pull quay.io/ljdursi/ga4gh_directory`.

-In the data directory, you can then create the necessary indices and the `registry.db` file as so: (Note: the scripts currently assume that the mounted data directory is _always_ `/data`)
+Above the data directory, you can then create the necessary indices and the `registry.db` file as so: (Note: the scripts currently assume that the mounted data directory is _always_ `/data`)

 ```
-$ docker run -v ${PWD}:/data ga4gh_directory init /data/GRCh37-subset.fa /data/
+$ docker run -v "${PWD}"/example_data:/data ga4gh_directory init /data/GRCh37-subset.fa /data/
 [bgzip] No such file or directory: /data//*.vcf
 Verifying ReferenceSet testref @ /data/GRCh37-subset.fa.gz
     Reading 1000 bases from 1